kekoziar/r-novice/_episodes/01-rstudio-intro.md

 - "How to find your way around RStudio?"
 - "How to interact with R?"
 - "How to manage your environment?"
-- "How to install packages?"
 objectives:
 - "Describe the purpose and use of each pane in the RStudio IDE"
 - "Define a variable"
 - "Assign data to a variable"
 - "Call functions"
-- "Manage packages"
 keypoints:
 - "Use RStudio to write and run R programs."
 - "Use `<-` to assign values to variables."